 The module allows creating motion maps and time series using several sensors and image processors:

-- InSAR motion maps from stacks of SAR satellite images through several baseline InSAR processors (SNAPPING, P-SBAS, Fastvel).
+- InSAR motion maps from stacks of SAR satellite images through several baseline InSAR processors (SNAPPING med/full res., P-SBAS, Fastvel).

-- Offset-tracking motion maps based on time-series of multiple optical and SAR image pairs (MPIC-OPT-SLIDE, MPIC-SAR).
+- Offset-tracking motion maps based on time-series of multiple optical image pairs (GDM-OPT-SLIDE).

-- Landslide detection maps using pre- and post-event imagery from multi-source satellite sensors and/or aerial photographs (ALADIM-OPT).
+- Landslide detection maps using pre- and post-event imagery from multi-source satellite sensors and/or aerial photographs (DSM-OPT, ALADIM-HR/VHR).

-- Integrated motion maps from the combination of the various ground motion maps and change detection maps to create landslide feature maps (MOTION-Combi).
+- Integrated motion maps from the combination of the various ground motion maps and change detection maps to create landslide feature maps (TimeSAT basic/advanced).

-- Further the module allows accessing to third-party highly sophisticated processing software (TRE-Altamira SqueeSAR™, Gamma ad-hoc processing) available at request through a system of quote.
+- Further the module allows accessing to third-party highly sophisticated processing software (TRE-Altamira SqueeSAR™) available at request on Fench, Swiss and Italian AOI.

 The module allows creating and updating landslide catalogues using several methods:

-- Integrated motion maps combine various terrain motion maps and change detection maps to create landslide map features (MOTION-Combi).
+- Integrated motion maps combine various terrain motion maps and change detection maps to create landslide map features (TimeSAT basic/advanced).

 - Landslide inventory maps from the fusion of integrated motion maps with existing landslide catalogues.

-- Further, the module allows the visualization and updates of existing landslide inventories and access to GIS operations.
+- Next, the module allows the visualization and updates of existing landslide inventories and access to GIS operations.

 The module allows forecasting spatial landslide hazard and evolution scenarios using models with the identification of:

-- Landslide source areas from the correlation of landslide inventories with predisposing and triggering factors (LAND-Stat).
+- Landslide source areas from the correlation of landslide inventories with predisposing and triggering factors (LAND-Stat in TimeSAT).

-- Failure susceptibility maps by weighting predisposing and triggering factors of the landslide source areas (LAND-Stat).
+- Failure susceptibility maps by weighting predisposing and triggering factors of the landslide source areas (LAND-Stat in TimeSAT).